Aeronca Aircraft: Origins

-The Aeronca Aircraft Corporation was founded November 11, 1928, in Cincinnati, Ohio.
-Backed by the financial and political support of the prominent Taft family and future Ohio senator Robert A. Taft who was one of the firm's directors, Aeronca became the first company to build a commercially successful general aviation aircraft.
+Originally formed as the Cincinnati Aeronautical Corporation, the Aeronautical Corporation of America was founded November 11, 1928, in Cincinnati, Ohio.
+The name was generally abbreviated to Aeronca.
+Backed by the financial and political support of the prominent Taft family and future Ohio senator Robert A. Taft who was one of the firm's directors, Aeronca became the first American company to build a commercially successful general aviation aircraft.
+The corporation changed its name to Aeronca Aircraft Corporation in 1941.
 When production ended in 1951, Aeronca had sold 17,408 aircraft in 55 models.

-Production began with the Jean A. Roche-designed Aeronca C-2 monoplane, often called the "Flying Bathtub", in 1929.
+Production began with the Jean A. Roche-designed Aeronca C-2 monoplane, often called the "Flying Bathtub", in 1929, the C designation standing for Cincinnati.
 The next major model was the Scout of 1937, a two-seater, which was developed into the Chief and Super Chief the next year.

 The Ohio River flood of 1937 at the Lunken Airport resulted in the entire airport area being washed away.
 Aeronca's factory was destroyed, along with the tooling and almost all of the very early blueprints and drawings.
 As a result, two years later the decision was made to move out of the floodplain to Hook Field Municipal Airport in Middletown, Ohio.
-By October of 1940 the plant had to expand by 25,000 sqft to keep up with production demands.
+By October 1940 the plant had to expand by 25,000 sqft to keep up with production demands.